ziyi-yang/KG2Vec/README.md

 ## Instructions for Run KG2Vec on the Stanford Rare Word dataset and the Cambridge Card-660 dataset

-1. First download training data, including pretrained word vectors and preprocessed word definitions (features), from [here](https://drive.google.com/file/d/1a_Chiuvt4phYuyD7hSU3cD-C4N-3saDo/view?usp=sharing).
+1. First download the training data, including pretrained word vectors and preprocessed word definitions (features), from [here](https://drive.google.com/file/d/1a_Chiuvt4phYuyD7hSU3cD-C4N-3saDo/view?usp=sharing).
 Put all the files to the folder ```train_data```.

 2. Results reproduction.
 For example, to reproduce KG2Vec's performance on the Cambridge Card-660 dataset using ConceptNet embeddings, run: